What to look for on your credit reports

 Credit score.
 For a fee, you can also obtain your credit score.
 By comparing your information to the patterns in hundreds of thousands of past credit reports, a credit score identifies your level of future credit risk.
 A significant, unexpected drop in your credit score could indicate a problem and should be investigated.

 Fortunately, if there are genuine mistakes or outdated items in your report, you can fix them yourself.
 Notify the credit bureaus of the problem and provide as much information about the error as possible.
 The bureau must, at not cost to you, investigate the disputed information.
 The bureau then will correct any mistakes or delete information that cannot be verified.
-For more on disputing credit reporting errors (because this is really just the tip of the iceberg), read How To Dispute Credit Reporting Errors and Fix Your Credit Report.
+For more on disputing credit reporting errors (because this is really just the tip of the iceberg), read How to Locate and Correct Errors on Your Credit Report.